3 key success factors to Corporate Venturing with a Corporate Venture Builder

-What is a Corporate Venture Builder
+What is a corporate venture builder?

 The Corporate Venture Builder looks a lot like a Startup Studio (like we are).
 It operates in a similar way as a Movie Studio, which creates multiple movies a year using shared resources and learnings to be successful.

-The Corporate Venture Builders takes internal or external founders and combines them with internal startup team members specialised in creating and operating corporate startups, to test new business ideas and bring them to market.
+The Corporate Venture Builders takes internal or external founders and combines them with internal startup team members specialized in creating and operating corporate startups, to test new business ideas and bring them to market.

 Way of Working